Explore

 This gives Japan mountain travel a particular kind of richness.
 It is not frontier-style in the Alaska or Patagonia sense, and not threshold-Arctic in the Svalbard sense.
 It is serious in a way that is more interwoven with season, culture, and route rhythm.

-That is why it deserves a fully authored destination story.
+That is why it deserves its own destination story.
 It asks different questions, but they are still real ones.

 What this place asks of people